 While older students might complete more work independently, I think the layout of the lessons lends itself best to family read-aloud and discussion for at least part of each lesson.
 The entire family can work together on the two Bible verses to memorize for each lesson.

 About twice per lesson, a box titled Make a Note of It provides a list of student questions, an extended Scripture reading with a reflection question, or something similar.
-These are not simple comprehension questions; they are thought provoking questions to which older students should write responses in their notebooks....
+These are not simple comprehension questions; they are thought-provoking questions to which older students should write responses in their notebooks.
+The questions are probably too challenging for children in the primary grades, so for them you should either simplify the questions or use them for discussion rather than for written assignments.

 "What Should I Do?" sections teach godly character traits.
 Children learn appropriate responses, given what they have just learned about God and their relationship to Him.
 Prayers conclude the main part of each lesson.